 Where is Shaka Kayaks located and how do we get there from Waikiki?

 Shaka Kayaks is located at Turtle Bay Resort on the North Shore of Oahu.
 From Waikiki get on the H1 Freeway heading West.
 Follow the signs to the North Shore by taking the H2 Freeway North.
 Get off the freeway at Wahiawa and follow the Kamehameha Highway all the way to Turtle Bay Resort.
 Turn left off of “Kam” Highway on Kuilima Drive and follow the road to the hotel lobby.
-Free valet parking is available just remember to bring your valet ticket to the Guide Post to get it stamped. *Tour Tip: From Waikiki give yourself 1 1/2 hours to enjoy your drive up.*
+Valet or free parking are both available just remember to use the restrooms when you first arrive as there are only ones for turtles on the tour.